Skip to main content

 Creating a detail page

-Find out how to create and set up your first detail overview page within our platform.
+How to create and set up your first detail (parent-child) page using page variables.

 Updated over a week ago

-• What a detail page is and how to build one in your application
+• What a detail page is and how to build one using page variables

-• Show details of a single record from the data table
+• Show details of a single record from a data table

 • Navigate users between overview and detail pages

-The detail view page serves as an expanded view of details about your products, projects, tasks, clients, etc. After you create your page with the data table showing an overview of your all items, the next step is to enable users to view the details of every single record of this table.
-Therefore we need to create a separate page with a data container in it showing information from a model.
+A detail view page serves as an expanded view of details about your products, projects, tasks, clients, etc. After you create your page with the data table showing an overview of your all items (parent page), the next step is to enable users to view the details of every single record of this table (child pages).
+Therefore we need to create a separate page using page variables that show information from a model.

 Within the page path, we need to use a task ID, because every time a single task is opened, we need to give this task ID with the URL, so that the application knows which exact task number we are referring to.
 Therefore, put down the following into the page path: